OpenCageData/address-formatting/README.md

 ### Coverage

-As of `Sat 25 Mar 2017` coverage is:
+As of `Sun 17 Feb 2019` coverage is:

     We are aware of 248 territories
-    We have tests for 250 (100%) territories
+    We have tests for 248 (100%) territories
-    We have rules for 249 (100%) territories
+    We have rules for 248 (100%) territories
     0 (0%) territories have neither rules nor tests

 We need more language specific abbreviations, please see `conf/abbreviations`